jaydools/Build-a-Bouq/Capstone Proposal.md

 As described in this document, a user will be able to build their custom bouqet based on the stores inventory.
 They will be able to see the total price and add to cart.
 A basic functioning web design will be implimented and become more complex in future sprints.

 Sprint 2:
-Impliment a login feature for both store owners (admin) and customers (users).
-Impliment an authorization factor, such as a JSON Token.
 Add more flowers to pick from.
-Users can login and see their order history.
+Add better images to be displayed.
+Allow users to + or - a specific number of flowers when choosing options.
+Impliment a login feature for store owners to view and change their subscription.
+Impliment an authorization factor, such as a JWT.

 Sprint 3:
 Optimize for an app store such as Shopify.